Paviaani/contriboard-user-guides/README.md

 ## View specific instructions

+### Topbar User Profile

+As a guest user you can change you nick by using profile setting.
+(NOT IMPLEMENTED YET)

-### Topbar
+### Topbar - User Feedback

-You can leave feedback for the team by clicking on the User icon visible in the topbar.
+As a user and guest You can leave feedback for the team by clicking on the User icon visible in the topbar.
 Clicking the User icon will show a menu, where the User can leave feedback via the `Feedback` option.
 Clicking on the `Feedback` option will show a the integrated UserVoice widget.
 The feedback is processed by UserVoice and sent to the team.

 ![](https://www.dropbox.com/s/64rfqfxdazxw2ks/GiveFeedback.jpg?dl=1)
+Icon is found from top bar area right corner of the board.

 ![](https://www.dropbox.com/s/f35rs7twp5ti3uq/GiveFeedback2.jpg?dl=1)
+When you select "Feedback" item you should wait couple of seconds..

 ![](https://www.dropbox.com/s/mud6sk43e025nte/GiveFeedback3.jpg?dl=1)
+Feedback dialog will open after couple of seconds..

 	TODO Add screenshot of leaving feedback